PajoHack/eChapter-bookstore-PP5/README.md

 Top Navigation Bar: On desktop, the top navigation bar provides quick access to essential user features.
 It includes a search bar for finding books, 'My Account' options for registered users, and the shopping bag with the total purchase amount.

-Main Navigation: Below the top navigation bar, a second navigation bar provides links to different categories of books (e.g., Fiction, Non-Fiction, Best Sellers, etc.) and other essential pages like 'Contact'.
+Main Navigation: Below the top navigation bar, a second navigation bar provides links to different categories of books (e.g., Fiction, Non-Fiction etc.) and other essential pages like 'Contact'.

 - Mobile Navigation